cyber-anubis/The-HACK-General-Purpose-Computer/README.md

 API design and documentation, proactive test planning, programming at the large, quality assurance.

-The four projects that construct the computer platform are built using a simple Hardware Description Language (HDL) and simulated on a hardware simulator supplied with the book.
-Five of the subsequent software projects (assembler, virtual machine I and II, and compiler I and II) can be written in any modern programming language.
-The remaining three projects (low-level programming, high-level programming, and the operating system) are written in the assembly language and high-level language implemented in previous projects.

 ## Todo list:
 Sub-projects in real-time progress.